 “Why would you want to go to Iceland?”

 Friends and family members asked me this question again and again as I started planning my next vacation.
 It was December.
-Who leaves cold, dark, wintery Cleveland, Ohio to go to an even colder, darker, wintery-er place?
+Who leaves cold, dark, winter in Cleveland, Ohio to go to an even colder, darker, wintery-er place?
 It was a fair question.

 But Iceland had captured my attention.
-Although, it was really the idea of seeing the Northern Lights that attracted me to this frozen island.
-The Northern Lights have always intrigued me with their dancing symphony of green, blue, and purple ribbons across the night sky.
-Darkness blankets the tiny island nation for nearly 20 hours a day in the winter - prime viewing conditions for this spectacular light show.
+It was the possibility of seeing the Northern Lights that first attracted me to this frozen island.
+Darkness blankets the country for nearly 20 hours a day in the winter - prime viewing conditions for a spectacular nighttime light show.
 Once I started thinking about Iceland, I couldn’t stop.
-It’s a beautiful, other-worldly island covered in snow-topped volcanoes and mountains, peppered with icy waterfalls.
+It’s unlike anywhere else on Earth, covered in snow-topped volcanoes and mountains, peppered with icy waterfalls and black sand beaches.
 Who wouldn’t want to go there?
-I was beginning to dream about this strangely beautiful place.
+I was beginning to dream about this beautiful place.

 By the end of December, I booked my trip.
-Because everyone thought I was crazy to visit Iceland during the winter, I would be traveling solo.
-It had been quite a while since I traveled by myself, but I was okay with it, maybe even looking forward to it.
-I would swim in a rejuvenating hot spring, ride an Icelandic horse across snow-covered valleys, and finally witness the magic of the Northern Lights.
+Because everyone thought I was crazy to visit Iceland during the winter, I planned to take the trip by myself.
+It had been quite a while since I traveled solo, but I was okay with it, maybe even looking forward to it.
+I would swim in the rejuvenating hot springs, ride an Icelandic horse across snow-covered valleys, and finally witness the magic of the Northern Lights.

 There was a flicker of fear on my mind as I arrived in Reykjavík.
 A fear of the unknown, of the all alone.
-But it was a good fear - an inspiring, exciting fear.
+But it was an exciting fear.
 I was motivated by curiosity and eager to explore.
 I had fuzzy memories of learning basic Icelandic phrases on YouTube, a vague idea of the seven-to-one exchange rate, and an offline map on my iPhone.
 I waved a temporary farewell to my comfort zone.

 I set off to explore and quickly found myself doing things I wouldn’t normally do at home.
 I took leisurely walks and made unplanned stops when something caught my eye.
 I learned the history of the ground I stood on.
 I watched the locals scurrying around town.
 They live in this fascinating snow-globe world every day.
 They smile & laugh.
 They don’t seem much different than me.

 Reykjavík is a charmingly beautiful city, perhaps even more so in winter.
-The sun sleeps in to the late-morning hours, reflecting a kaleidoscope of colors in the mirrored windows of the city’s music hall, Harpa when it finally rises.
+The sun rises in the late-morning hours, reflecting a kaleidoscope of colors in the mirrored windows of the city’s music hall, Harpa.
 It never fully comes up during those short winter days, but instead casts a rosy hue across the sky as late morning fades into early afternoon.
 This provides the perfect opportunity for a stroll around the town’s main street, Laugavegur, while popping into quirky coffee houses, local galleries, and curious antique shops.
 Early afternoon is the ideal time to take in the storybook scene of colorful rooftops dotting the snow-capped Esja mountain backdrop and forever ocean from the iconic Hallgrímskirkja church belltower.
-By mid-afternoon, the sun slinks back down through candy-colored, dreamy skies for another long night’s sleep.
+By mid-afternoon, the sun slinks down through candy-colored, dreamy skies for another long night’s sleep.